cfgmgmtcamp/cfgmgmtcamp.eu/content/schedule/tuesday/ignites.md

 Expect a sparkly firework of features, value added, satisfied customers and robust goodness.
 David will also tell the story of Frank, a sysadmin, and what he thinks of those features.

-## Open Source Business Alliance - Enabling open source on the political level ##
-### Felix Kronlage ##

-The Open Source Business Alliance is a non-profit organisation promoting open source within germany on a political level.
-As part of an ignite talk I want to give a brief overview of our work in order to possibly spark interest, so that people in the audience might carry this idea on to see whether they can / want to do such work in their country.